Bayesian Error-in-Variables Models for the Identification of Power Networks: Introduction

 The tradeoff between voltage stability and the energy of the signal is the main challenge for the identification of power systems.
 To compensate for the lack of signal, online design-of-experiment procedures are presented in \cite{du2019optimal,scaglione2017}; nonetheless, the proposed algorithms require control authority on the state of the grid, and additional measurements of line power flows.
 They also neglect the structural and sparsity properties of the admittance matrix and stay limited by the small acceptable voltage variations.

 All the foregoing works suffer from two limitations.
 First, they either completely disregard measurement errors or assume errors solely on certain measurements.
-This creates an estimation bias, for $\mu$PMUs introduce an unavoidable error on all measured electric variables \cite{pinte2015low, sarri2016methods}.
+This creates an estimation bias, for $\mu$PMUs introduce an measurement noise on all electric variables \cite{pinte2015low, sarri2016methods}.
 Second, they do not capitalize on grid information which may already be available \textit{a priori}, for instance sparsity patterns and known network sections and line parameters.
 To do away with the first limitation, \cite{patopa,wehenkel2020parameter} introduce error-in-variable (EIV) models taking into consideration all sources of measurement errors.
 That notwithstanding, they leave aside all prior information, including structural properties of the admittance matrix, which can potentially improve grid identification.

 In this paper, we address the limitations of existing works by putting forth a novel Bayesian grid identification framework, which incorporates EIV models with an unbiased estimation of the error on both voltage and current data, and takes advantage of the principles of maximum likelihood estimation (MLE).
-Our approach exploits not only the inherent structural properties of the admittance matrix, but enables to incorporation of grid information known \textit{a priori}.
-We present and describe how to formalize different pieces of information which may be available to grid operators, partly through data-driven Bayesian priors.
-This work has high tutorial value, as it provides a framework into which new methods can be fitted, and presents not just a formal description of the problem and the proposed methods, but also practical solutions to several common issues, from data preprocessing to the numerical resolution of the optimization problems arising from EIV estimates.
+Our approach exploits not only the inherent structural properties of the admittance matrix, but enables to exploit grid information known \textit{a priori}.
+In particular, we describe how to incorporate in the identification algorithm different pieces of information which may be available to grid operators, partly through data-driven Bayesian priors.

 In order to substantiate the efficacy of our method, we conduct simulations on a large network with realistic voltage and current profiles, and $\mu$PMU noise levels compatible with the accuracy of actual commercial devices.
 We then compare the performance of our proposed methods with other grid identification procedures proposed in the literature.
 Our analysis shows not only that EIV models are needed to obtain reasonable grid estimates, but also that sparsity needs to be enforced if the topology of the network is unknown.
 Moreover, it substantiates the value of injecting prior information into the estimation algorithm, in case it is available.